 - it is the cause of a successful claim against the Victorian Property Fund

-- it is convicted or found guilty of an offence involving fraud, dishonesty, drug trafficking or violence that, if it were a natural person, would be punishable by three months or more in prison.
+- it is convicted or found guilty of a disqualifying offence involving fraud, dishonesty, drug trafficking or violence punishable by 3 months or more in prison.
+For information about spent convictions, view Spent convictions.

 Voluntarily surrendering your licence